abdabdullah/CarPricePredicton/README.md

 9) Install all the required packages by following command
 10) -> pip install -r requirements.txt
 11) after the sucessful installation of packages
+12) Run the app file
-12) python app.py
+13) -> python app.py
-13) Hit the http link on the browser by copying  and you are GTG
+14) Hit the http link on the browser by copying  and you are GTG